natt96z/cybersac/docs/source/cyberlabs.rst

 	<figure>
 	<blockquote>
 		<p>This page is dedicated to providing easy to understand PowerPoint lecture tutorials for our labs, we mostly cover Linux, Windows and Cisco material.
-Material provided here is subject to change, every powerpoint provides a tutorial on how to set up applications, use virtual machines and configure servers and security policies.</p>
+Material provided here is subject to change, every powerpoint provides a tutorial on how to set up applications, use virtual machines and configure servers and security policies.
+Click on the black arrows to view material./</p>
 	</blockquote>
 	<figcaption></figcaption>
 	</figure>